-One of my top recommendations for visitors to Cozumel is to sign up for a local cooking class.
+One of my top recommendations for things to do in Cozumel is to sign up for a local cooking class.

 I have done this to kick off several of my own trips to foreign lands, and it not only gives you a great intro to the local cuisine but also usually involves a short walking tour of a local town market or two, so you can really see, smell, hear and taste the place.

-Cozumel has a few great cooking classes, but my favorite is a gem of a class, run by a lovely woman known as chef Josefina.
-You can find out more about this here.
+Cozumel has a few great cooking classes, but my favorite is a gem of a class, right in the heart of downtown San Miguel.
+It’s run by a lovely woman known as Chef Josefina.
+You can find out more and book directly via Viator, right here.